 See Facebook or website for hours and availability.

-Farm fresh snapped asparagus, May into June.
-Strawberries, U-pick or picked, June into July.
-Red and black raspberries in July into August.
-Picked peaches Aug – Sept.
+Farm fresh strawberries, U-pick or picked, June into July.
+Red and black raspberries, July into August.
+Picked peaches and sweet corn Aug – Sept.
 Call to order picked berries.
-Visit our petting zoo, ice cream shop and > Read More
+Visit our petting zoo, ice cream shop and playground.
+Handicapped > Read More

 Robinette’s Apple Haus & Winery